AbiodunAnalyst/Profitability/README.md

 ####      Methodology
-**Data Cleaning**: The data cleaning process will be done using R-Studio with R-Language to check for missing value, empty space, quality check, transformation and overall build a transfoemation pipeline
+**Data Cleaning**: The data cleaning process will be done using R-Studio with R-Language to check for missing value, empty space, quality check, transformation and overall build a transfoemation pipeline.
+Transformation code is attached in Profitability.R

-**Storage**: The data will be loaded into PostgreSQL after the transformation is completed and further data structure will take place to structure the data based on each business question
+**Storage**: The data will be loaded into PostgreSQL after the transformation is completed and further data structure will take place to structure the data based on each business question.
+Query Code for forming each materialview is attached to TABLE_QUERY

 **Analysis of Data**: This will be done using POWER BI